 In recent years, the interest of the high-energy scientific community in the design and construction of a possible future muon collider (MuCol) with multi-TeV energies has been resumed and intensified \cite{Stratakis-2022,Black-2022,Accettura-2023}.
-In this regard, among the post-Large Hadron Collider (LHC) generation of particle accelerators, the MuCol represents a frontier project with the capability to provide very high-energy leptonic collisions and to open the path to physics programs beyond the Standard Model (BSM).
+In this regard, among the post-Large Hadron Collider (LHC) generation of particle accelerators, the MuCol represents a frontier project with the capability to provide very high-energy leptonic collisions and open the path to physics programs beyond the Standard Model (BSM).

 The MuCol offers the possibility of collision of particles to very high energies with relatively small circular colliders.
 Different stages of energies of 3, 6, 10, 14 TeV, etc., and very high luminosity are being proposed.
 In addition, due to their clean collider environment, this type of collider provides a great tool to search for new physics in the electroweak sector, especially by producing multiple electroweak vector bosons.
-It is appropriate to mention that the Standard Model (SM) Lagrangian contains interaction terms involving three or four electroweak gauge bosons $(\gamma, Z, W)$.
-These correspond to the Triple Gauge Coupling (TGC) and Quartic Gauge Coupling (QGC).
+The Standard Model (SM) Lagrangian contains interaction terms involving three or four electroweak gauge bosons $(\gamma, Z, W)$.
+These correspond to the Triple Gauge Couplings (TGC) and Quartic Gauge Couplings (QGC).
 Studying TGC and QGC is essential to test the SM and find evidence of new physics.
-The SM predicts only QGC that contain at least two charged $W$ bosons $(W^+W^-W^+W^-, W^+W^-ZZ, W^+W^-\gamma\gamma, W^+W^-Z\gamma)$, while the neutral gauge boson couplings $(ZZZZ, ZZZ\gamma, ZZ\gamma\gamma, Z\gamma\gamma\gamma, \gamma\gamma\gamma\gamma)$ are excluded and they are considered to be effects of physics BSM.
+The SM predicts QGC that contain at least two charged $W$ bosons $(W^+W^-W^+W^-, W^+W^-ZZ, W^+W^-\gamma\gamma, W^+W^-Z\gamma)$, while the neutral gauge boson couplings $(ZZZZ, ZZZ\gamma, ZZ\gamma\gamma, Z\gamma\gamma\gamma, \gamma\gamma\gamma\gamma)$ are excluded and they are considered to be effects of physics BSM \cite{Data2022}.

-One popular approach to studying the anomalous quartic gauge couplings (AQGC) is the concept of Effective Field Theory (EFT), where to parameterize new physics BSM, one can extend the SM Lagrangian by adding higher dimension operators, as is illustrated in Section II, as well as in Refs. \cite{NPB989-2023,JPG49-2022, EPJC81-210-2021,JPG47-2020,EPJP135-2020,emre-2023}.

-In this paper, we study $\mu^+\mu^- \to \mu^+\mu^-Z\gamma$ scattering process at future muon collider, which induces the AQGC.
-For this purpose, we consider the effective interactions of $\mu^+\mu^- \to \mu^+\mu^-Z\gamma$, encoded by dimension-8 operators are shown in the Feynman diagrams given in Fig. 1.
+One popular approach to studying the anomalous quartic gauge couplings (AQGC) is the concept of Effective Field Theory (EFT), where to parameterize BSM physics, one can extend the SM Lagrangian by adding higher dimension operators, as is explained in Section II, as well as in Refs. \cite{NPB989-2023,JPG49-2022,EPJC81-210-2021,JPG47-2020,EPJP135-2020,emre-2023}.
+In this paper, we study the $\mu^+\mu^- \to \mu^+\mu^-Z\gamma \to \mu^- \mu^{+} \nu \bar{\nu} \gamma$ scattering process at a future muon collider sensitive to AQGC.
+The relevant effective interactions are encoded by dimension-8 operators that lead to the Feynman diagrams shown in Fig. 1.